ainafp/ainafp.github.io/content/pages/projects.md

 *MGH/HMS, Boston, MA*

 Development of a global method that quantifies structural brain connectivity derived from diffusion MRI, with the use of a conductance model.
 Detecting structural brain connectivity differences in disease.
 Here you can find the [paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811919300333?via%3Dihub) and [code](https://www.nitrc.org/projects/conductance).
+This method has been also used in the study of aging and Alzheimer's disease data, and the results were presented at the [2019 Asilomar](https://ieeexplore.ieee.org/abstract/document/9048747) and the [2020 ISBI](https://ieeexplore.ieee.org/abstract/document/9098440) conferences.
+The consequent journal paper can be found [here](https://www.liebertpub.com/doi/abs/10.1089/brain.2020.0903).

 <p align="center">
 <img src="{filename}/images/conductance.png" width=70%>